ssciwr/sustainable_development_course/unit1/README.md

 Go to [Oh My Git!](https://ohmygit.org/) and download the game.
 Follow the instructions and have fun with git!

 # 3. GitHub learning lab
 Now we move on to GitHub.
-Create a [GitHub account](https://github.com/) and work through the [GitHub learning lab](https://github.com/skills/introduction-to-github) that I sent you through the assignment #1.
-Please send me your GitHub username.
+Create a [GitHub account](https://github.com/) and work through the [GitHub learning lab](https://github.com/skills/introduction-to-github) ([assignment #1](https://classroom.github.com/a/sXwsqTHV)).

 # 4. Work on implementation
-We will work on our implementation of a research software through the assignment #2.
+We will work on our implementation of a research software through the [assignment #2](https://classroom.github.com/a/Pxtx1iWw).

-# 5. Asynchronous work in your team
+# 5. Asynchronous individual work
 Continue working on your notebook.
 Commit your changes to your GitHub repo.